mk23/snmpy/README.md

     SNMPY-MIB::snmpyExampleValuePluginUptimeMinutes = INTEGER: 36
     SNMPY-MIB::snmpyExampleValuePluginUptimeVerbose = STRING: "0 years, 0 days, 0 hours, 36 minutes"

-And here's the final full version of our new example plugin.
+And here is the final full version of our new example value plugin.

 ```python
 import snmpy.plugin